 It was assumed in the preparation of this manual that the user was familiar with the contents of the software manual describing the operating system (DOS or ADSS) being used.
-A list of applicable manuals is given at the end of Chapter 1.
+A list of applicable manuals is given in Section 1.